matthewboman/myhike/README.md

       - Email verification and lost password re-submission.
 I wrote this in AngularJs for [Camover]() so a lot of the backend can be taken from there.
 The front will have to be rewritten in React.

+      - Server-side routing for all components (some are front-end only).
+Also, making routing more general instead of being controller-specific.

+      - Aesthetics (everything looks like garbage since I got rid of Bootstap-React but I also haven't tried to fix it yet.

+      - Mobile routing and rewriting the Map/Container files.
+There are some leftover pieces from when I had integrated the Shoji component that break on when implemented with server-side routing because Node.js doesn't know what 'window, etc' is.

 ## running locally